guildai/guild.ai/pages/docs/tutorials/index.md

 Follow these steps to setup a virtual environment for a tutorial:

-- Ensure that you have Virtualenv installed --- see [Virtualenv Installation ->](https://virtualenv.pypa.io/en/stable/installation/)
+- Ensure that you have Virtualenv installed---see [Virtualenv Installation ->](https://virtualenv.pypa.io/en/stable/installation/)
 - Create a virtual environment: ``virtualenv DIR``
 - Active the environment: ``source DIR/bin/activate``